College Admissions Counseling

 Major Exploration & Selection Strategy

-Through a deep dive on college offerings, you’ll explore your academic interests and hone in on a few potential career areas and college majors to direct course selection and extracurricular involvement according to your values.
+Through a deep dive on college offerings, you’ll explore your academic interests and hone in on potential career areas and college majors to direct course selection and extracurricular involvement according to your values.

 We help with all of these topics, and more.